shubhammurti/AWS-Projects-Portfolio/Level 400/2. Build a Basic Web Application/Build a Basic Web Application.md

-## Introduction
+## **Introduction**

-This project involves building a full-stack web application using AWS Amplify.
-It features a simple React frontend with user authentication, a serverless function to handle user sign-ups, and a DynamoDB database for storing user emails.
-The application leverages AWS’s robust and scalable cloud services to deliver a seamless user experience, allowing users to sign up, log in, and store information securely.
+This project demonstrates the creation of a full-stack web application using AWS Amplify, featuring a React frontend with user authentication, a serverless function for user sign-ups, and DynamoDB for data storage.
+AWS Amplify’s managed services make it easy to build a scalable and secure web application with seamless backend integration.

-## Why Use AWS Amplify for This Project?
+## **Why AWS Amplify?**

-AWS Amplify simplifies the process of deploying full-stack web applications by providing ready-to-use backend services, including hosting, authentication, API management, and data storage.
-By using Amplify, you can focus on building the application’s functionality rather than managing infrastructure.
+AWS Amplify provides backend services like hosting, authentication, and data storage, allowing developers to focus on application functionality without managing infrastructure.

-## What You Will Learn
+## **Learning Outcomes**

-- **Host:** Build and deploy a React application on the AWS global content delivery network (CDN).
+- **Hosting**: Deploy a React app on AWS’s global CDN.
-- **Authenticate:** Add authentication to your app to enable sign-in and sign-out functionality.
+- **Authentication**: Enable user sign-in and sign-out.
-- **Database:** Integrate a real-time API, database, and a serverless function.
+- **Database Integration**: Use a real-time API and DynamoDB.
-- **Function:** Implement a lambda function that is triggered when a user signs up to the App.
+- **Function Execution**: Trigger Lambda functions on user sign-up.

-## Tech Stack
+## **Tech Stack**

-This project uses the following services and technologies:

-- **AWS Amplify**: Provides end-to-end services for hosting and managing the web application.
+- **AWS Amplify**: Hosting and backend services.
-- **AWS AppSync**: Facilitates real-time API creation and management.
+- **AWS AppSync**: Real-time API management.
-- **AWS Lambda**: Runs serverless functions for handling user data.
+- **AWS Lambda**: Serverless function for user data.
-- **Amazon DynamoDB**: A NoSQL database for storing user emails.
+- **Amazon DynamoDB**: NoSQL database for storing user emails.
-- **React**: The frontend framework used to build the web application.
+- **React**: Frontend framework.
-- **Node.js & npm**: For managing dependencies and running the React app.
+- **Node.js & npm**: For dependencies.
-- **Git & GitHub**: Version control and repository hosting.
+- **Git & GitHub**: Version control.

-## Prerequisites
+## **Prerequisites**

-Before starting the project, ensure you have the following:

-- **Basic AWS Knowledge**: Familiarity with services such as Amplify, Lambda, and DynamoDB.
+- Familiarity with AWS services like Amplify, Lambda, and DynamoDB.
-- **AWS CLI configured**: With appropriate IAM permissions for managing AWS Amplify, Lambda, and DynamoDB.
+- AWS CLI configured with appropriate IAM permissions.
-- **Node.js and npm**: Installed locally for running and managing the React application.
-- **Git**: For version control and integration with AWS Amplify.
+- Node.js, npm, and Git installed locally.

 ## Problem Statement or Use Case